 CSforEL will attract, retain, and engage English learners in AP CSP by integrating language and CS instructional practices and leveraging a strong CS network organized into regional Professional Learning Communities (PLCs) for teachers.
-Project members will: 1) collaborate with principals and counselors to examine access to and opportunity in CS for ELs, and to (re)design course placement policies, and 2) develop a 14-month professional learning program for teachers.
+On this project, I lead a collaborative equity audit process with principals, counselors, and teachers to identify challenges and opportunities to promoting access to CS for ELs, and to develop more inclusive school policies and practices.

-This project is a collaboration between the University of California, San Diego, San Diego State University, the Universidad Pedagógica Nacional, and las Escuelas Normales in Baja California, with the goal of designing and implementing a binational teacher education curriculum focused on the assets and needs of transnationally mobile students in the U.S.-Mexico border region.
+This project was a collaboration between the University of California, San Diego, San Diego State University, the Universidad Pedagógica Nacional, and las Escuelas Normales in Baja California.
+Together, we developed and implemented a binational teacher education curriculum focused on the assets and needs of transnationally mobile students in the U.S.-Mexico border region.

 This mixed methods project examined the implementation of course assignment and reclassification policies for long-term and late-arriving English learners in San Diego and Los Angeles, as well as the how aspects of the academic environment (e.g., school settings and instructional programs) influenced English learner outcomes.

 3. Exploring Teacher Learning in New Immigrant Destinations: Practice and Policy Implications, National Academy of Education/Spencer Postdoctoral Fellowship (PI, 2016-2018)

 This study explored elementary school teachers’ opportunities to learn from one another about English learner (EL) instruction in two new immigrant destinations, one urban and one suburban.
 Further, it examined how district and school organizational contexts support teachers’ EL-related learning opportunities, and the implications for EL student achievement.

 4. Recently-Arrived English Learner Case Studies: A CCSSO Collaborative Project (co-PI with PI Ilana Umansky and co-PI Dafney Dabach, 2016-2017)